agro23/DoctorLookup/README.md

   - EXPECTED INPUT: Portland
   - EXPECTED OUTPUT: None.

 * See if assigning a value to a property changes the value assigned at construction
-  - EXPECTED INPUT: "cough"
+  - EXPECTED INPUT: "Seattle"
-  - EXPECTED OUTPUT: None.
+  - EXPECTED OUTPUT: (to console) "new city = Seattle".

 * Make an API call with a promise and display results to console.log inside the method getAnswers(symptom, doctor)
+  - EXPECTED INPUT: "", ""
+  - EXPECTED OUTPUT: JSON response or error or nothing

+* Parse the API call response <--
+  - EXPECTED INPUT: "", ""
+  - EXPECTED OUTPUT: JSON response or error or nothing

+* Make the API call inside the method getAnswers(symptom, doctor) using the passed arguments symptom and doctor
-  - EXPECTED INPUT: "sore throat"
+  - EXPECTED INPUT: "sore throat", "smith"
   - EXPECTED OUTPUT: JSON response or error or nothing

 * Return appropriate message for an error